 A National Award for History Documentary Filmmaking

-Submissions are reviewed by a jury and the winner is selected by the Librarian of Congress, Carla Hayden in consultation with Ken Burns.
+Submissions are being reviewed by a jury and the winner is selected by the Librarian of Congress, Carla Hayden in consultation with Ken Burns.
+The winner will be announced at the Award Ceremony September 30, 2020 at the Library of Congress in Washington, DC.